taiwos6/Met_Syndrome/README.md

 The aim of this project is to identify patients at risk of developing Metabolic Syndrome and also to assist front-line staff in identification and detection of Metabolic Syndrome.

 app link: https://metabolicsyndrome.herokuapp.com

+## Dataset

+## Algorithms
+The algorithms leveraged in this project are Random Forest, KNN, Logistic Regression and Stacking ensemble and the AUC-ROC Curve is the metric used for model evaluation.

+The **Receiver Operator Characteristic (ROC)** curve is an evaluation metric for binary classification problems.
+The **Area Under the Curve (AUC)** is the measure of the ability of a classifier to distinguish between classes and is used as a summary of the ROC curve. **The higher the AUC, the better the performance of the model at distinguishing between the positive and negative classes**.